GentBajko/PotatoTracker/Readme.md

 ```
 ### With Docker
 1. Clone this repository or download the files.
-2. Replace YOUR_API_TOKEN in bot.py with your Telegram bot API token obtained from the BotFather.
+2. Replace `TELEGRAM_TOKEN` in bot.py with your Telegram bot API token obtained from the BotFather.
 3. Build the Docker image:
 ```sh
 docker build -t personal-finance-bot .